OpenVPN Cloud Region

 Why should I use this?

-Chances of getting faster data speeds improve if the VPN Region chosen for connection is in close geographic proximity to the location of the User or Network.
-For example, if the physical presence of the User connecting to access the VPN is in the UK, a connection to the London VPN Region will generally provide faster access to VPN as compared to connecting to San Jose in USA.
+Your workforce has a better chance of getting faster data speeds if the Region chosen for connection is in close geographic proximity to the location of the User or Network.
+For example, if the physical presence of the User connecting to access the VPN is in the UK, a connection to the London Region will generally provide faster access to VPN as compared to connecting to San Jose in the USA.

 Show me how to configure it?